sahib/rmlint/docs/rmlint.1.rst

 :``--replay``:

-    Read an existing json file and re-output it.
+    Read an existing JSON file and re-output it.
 When ``--replay`` is given, ``rmlint`` does **no input/output on the filesystem**, even if you pass additional paths.
 The paths you pass will be used for filtering the ``--replay`` output.

     This is very useful if you want to reformat, refilter or resort the output you got from a previous run.
-Usage is simple: Just pass ``--replay`` on the second run, with other changed to the new formatters or filters.
+Usage is simple: Just pass ``--replay`` on the second run, with other changes to the new formatters or filters.
 Pass the ``.json`` files of the previous runs additionally to the paths you ran ``rmlint`` on.
 You can also merge several previous runs by specifying more than one ``.json`` file, in this case it will merge all files given and output them as one big run.

-    If you want to view only the duplicates of certain subdirectories, just pass them on the commandline as usual.
+    If you want to view only the duplicates of certain subdirectories, just pass them on the command line as usual.

     The usage of ``//`` has the same effect as in a normal run.
 It can be used to prefer one ``.json`` file over another.
 However note that running